vegas-viz/Vegas/README.md

 ## Rendering

-Vegas provides a number of options for rendering charts out to.
+Vegas provides a number of options for rendering plots out to.
 The primary focus is using Vegas within interactive notebook environments, such as Jupyter and Zeppelin.

 ### Notebooks